halid-senyigit/WebApiExample/README.md

 # WebApiExample

 an example for .net web api to work with a team

+Includes customizable role based authentication